 A little historical background

-The Sufis are an ancient spiritual school, of somewhat uncertain historical origins, taking its present form in the Mid-East and Central Asia beginning about a thousand years ago.
+The Sufis are an ancient spiritual freemasonry, of somewhat uncertain historical origins, taking its present form in the Mid-East and Central Asia beginning little over a thousand years ago.
 One may recognize a confluence of characteristically “Sufic” elements reaching back to the Egyptian and Greek Mysteries, the Zoroastrian Magi, the Kebzeh tradition of the Caucasus, and Central Asian shamanism, as well as inner teachings of the Judaic, Christian, and Islamic streams indigenous to the Mideast.

-The Sufis have exerted a signficant but mostly unrecognized influence on the development of Western culture.
+The Sufis have exerted a significant but mostly unrecognized influence on the development of Western culture.
 The craft guilds of medieval Europe were originally modeled after or were extensions of Sufi schools in the Mideast and Andalusia.
 Friar Roger Bacon and Pope Sylvester II (both bringing Arab translations of Greek science to Europe and thus helping to launch the European Renaissance) acknowledged their Sufi influence.
-More recently, H. J. Witteveen (former President of the World Bank), writer Doris Lessing, British poet-laureate Ted Hughes, and actress Ellen Burstyn are students of the Way, as were guitar virtuoso Andrés Segovia and the late Secretary-General of the U.N.
-Dag Hammarskjøld.
-The late Muhammad Ali called Hazrat Inayat Khan’s books “the best books in the world.”
-The most famous Sufi in our time is Jelaluddin Rumi, the founder of the Sufi order known in the West as the “Whirling Dervishes” and who, seven hundred years after his death, has been the best-selling poet in America for over a decade.
+More recently, film stars Ellen Burstyn and James Coburn are students of the Way, as were H. J. Witteveen (former President of the World Bank), writer Doris Lessing, British poet-laureate Ted Hughes, American statesman Adlai Stevenson, guitar virtuoso Andrés Segovia, the late Secretary-General of the U.N.
+Dag Hammarskjøld, and the late boxing champion Muhammad Ali.
+The most famous Sufi in our time is Jelaluddin Rumi, the founder of the Sufi order known in the West as the “Whirling Dervishes” and who, 750 years after his death, has been the best-selling poet in America for over twenty years.

 Since much of the development of Sufism over the last 1400 years has been in parts of the world where Islam is the predominant form of religious practice, most Sufis worldwide are Muslims.
-However, the Ināyati Order is an inheritor of a stream of “universal” Sufism which took form in India over 700 years ago and which affirms the common ideals of all religious faiths.
-We do not ask or inculcate an acceptance of any specific religious or philosophical beliefs — even belief in God — nor do we seek to convert anyone from one faith to another.
-We feel that real development can only take place if people work with what is meaningful for them, and that a deepening of one’s spiritual experience is essential to informed practice within any faith tradition — and indeed, of a well-lived life.
+However, the Ināyati lineage is an inheritor of a stream of “universal” Sufism which took form in India 800 years ago and which affirms the common ideals of all religious faiths and the whole of humanity’s spiritual aspiration.
+We do not ask or inculcate acceptance of any specific religious or philosophical beliefs — even belief in God — nor do we seek to convert anyone from one faith to another.
+We feel that real development can only take place if seekers work with what is meaningful for them, and that a deepening of one’s spiritual experience is essential to informed practice within any faith tradition — and indeed, of a well-lived life.
 We create a safe environment where people can feel free to be spiritually open and to discover their own inner truth for themselves.